watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

 larger-scale systems.
 The presented electrodialysis 1D model establishes mathematical descriptions of ion and water transport in a cell pair and expands to simulate a stack with a specified cell-pair number.
 Modeled mass transfer mechanisms include electrical migration and diffusion of ions and osmosis and electroosmosis of water.
-By its name, "1D" suggests the dependence of mass transfer and solution properties over length (l in Figure 1) is mathematically described.
+By its name, "1D" suggests the variation of mass transfer and solution properties over length (l in Figure 1) is mathematically described.
 The The following key assumptions are based on.

 * The concentrate and diluate channels have identical geometry.